What is a Seam Allowance?

 Sometimes the seam allowance is deliberately left more than on the pattern to account for weight / size increase, say for a baby frock.
 A large seam allowance is deliberately used especially when sewing rather tight clothes – you may need to let out some or to account for the fabric shrinkage.
 When sewing with easily fraying fabric it is necessary to leave extra in case your seam allowance gives away .

 It is essential that the edges of the seam allowance are finished ; this is one of the basic principles when you want your sewing to look professional.
-You can use serger to finish the edges or the ordinary zig zag stitches on your zig zag machines to finish the edges.
+You can use a serger to finish the edges or the ordinary zig zag stitches on your sewing machines to finish the edges.
 Checkout the other fabric edge finishes here.

 How to get the seam line straight and accurate